 A Smart Solution For Any Size Bathroom

-All that said, this particular trend isn’t limited to big master bathrooms or even double vanities.
-While the vast majority of makeup tables are a thin bridge between two full-sized vanities, this year we’re starting to see smaller, single vanities that are designed to be makeup tables all on their own.
-These have a really unique design, abandoning the traditional under-sink cabinet to make room for a seat and moving the storage to drawers or leaner cabinets directly under the counter and to either side.
-These are a little less convenient since there’s usually a sink right smack dab in the middle of the “table” and you’ll need a slightly taller chair to use it, but if you’ve ever found yourself wanting to spread out for your morning or evening skincare routine, this is a great way to do it if you don’t have the space for a larger vanity or a separate dressing table.
+All that said, this particular trend isn’t 100% about big master bathrooms or even double vanities.
+The vast majority of makeup tables bridge two full-sized vanities, sure.
+But this year we’re starting to see smaller single vanities that serve as single-piece makeup tables all on their own.
+These abandon the traditional under-sink cabinet to make room for a seat and offset any storage to either side.
+These are a little less convenient as makeup tables.
+The sink right smack dab in the middle of the “table” isn’t the best for storage.
+But these types of vanities are often ADA approved for accessibility.
+If you need to be able to sit in front of your sink, this is one of the few non-custom ways to do it comfortably.

 If you’ve found yourself hurting for surface space or just wanting a slightly leaner-looking, more decorative bathroom vanity, 2018 might be the time to upgrade!